viewar/documentation/docs/tutorials/template_tutorials/wallart.md

 <br>`npm run start:mock` <br>
 - <b>full browser mode</b> - downloads 3D content, however, the AR functionalitites testing is not possible.
 <br>`npm run start`

+### Test on your mobile device

+You can test your application while developing using the ViewAR SDK app from the Appstore or Google Play Store.
+Start the ViewAR SDK app, enter the App ID, enter version, enable LAN development mode and update your IP address in the input field.

+### Deploy/save your changes

+To save your changes to the server, use this command:

+`viewar deploy APP-ID VERSION`

+This will build your app in release mode and save the changes to the server.
+After this, your app will be updated and everyone starting it will get the changes.

+### Experiment!

+Now that you have your app all set and running, it's time to play around with it a bit.
+Feel free to alter the existing functionalities or extend the app with some of your own choosing!

 ### UI Config